-The flightless moa, now extinct, was once a ‘one-stop shop’ for Māori, who killed the huge birds for food and clothing.
+The flightless moa, now extinct, was once a ‘one-stop shop’ for Māori, who killed the huge birds for food and to make clothing.

 Ground birds such as kiwi and weka freely roamed the forest lowlands before the bush and trees were burned and cleared, and stoats, weasels, cats, rats and possums arrived.

 Fiordland was the last natural refuge for the flightless takahē.
 In 1948, Invercargill doctor Geoffrey Orbell rediscovered the bird in the Murchison Mountains, after it was believed to have been extinct for 50 years.
-In the early 2000s around 200 takahē survived – 120 of them in the Murchison Mountains.
+In the 2010s around 300 takahē survived – 170 of them in the Murchison Mountains.

-There may also be some kākāpō (rare endangered parrots) in the wild in Fiordland but this is uncertain – the major kākāpō population is now on Codfish Island (Whenuahou), off the west coast of Stewart Island.
+There may also be some kākāpō (rare endangered parrots) in the wild in Fiordland, but this is uncertain – the major kākāpō population is now on Whenua Hou/Codfish Island, off the west coast of Stewart Island.

 An area around Lake Hauroko is the only South Island habitat of the endangered brown teal.

 In summer the sandfly, which inflicts intensely itchy bites, is the bane of unprepared tourists visiting beautiful Fiordland.
-In 1773, the British explorer James Cook described it as ‘that most mischievous animal’.
+In 1773, the British explorer James Cook described the sandfly as ‘that most mischievous animal’.
 1

 Southland rivers were home to eels, bullies and four galaxiid species (two kinds of kōkopu, īnanga and kōaro).
-The juveniles of all of these are usually known as whitebait.
+The juveniles of these galaxiids are usually known as whitebait.
 Eels, lamprey and torrentfish spawn and breed in Fiordland rivers.